- Christian Levett (Mougins Museum of Classical Art)

 More about the workshops

 An exciting new development has been the instigation of new fieldwork.
-Two brief seasons have already been completed, in October 2012 and April 2013, supported by a British Academy Small Research Grant (Reckitt Fund) and additional British Museum funding.
+Three brief seasons have now been completed, in October 2012, April 2013 and April/May 2014 supported by a British Academy Small Research Grant (Reckitt Fund), a grant from the Honor Frost Foundation, and additional funding from the British Museum and the Institute of Classical Studies, London.

 The results obtained so far provide important new insights into the site’s archaeology and geomorphology and clearly demonstrate the site’s remaining fieldwork potential.